delcacho/COVID-19-Analytics/README.md

 for Spain.
 Sometimes the ministry switches formats and breaks things, but hopefully the code is already quite resistant to those mischiefs.

+## Forecasting model

+After plotting several log charts over time I noticed that the curve's arch could be approximated with a second degree polynomial quite well.
+The code to perform the polynomial regression is in file (model/model.py).
+There is a further refinement afterwards, that forces the forecast to be normally distributed.
+This is accomplished through symmetry of the left hand side of the Bell curve with some fancy mathematics.
+Notice that it is not guaranteed that a country's newly confirmed cases curve should be normally distributed, but it is a good approximation nonetheless.

+A better way to forecast a country would be to fit individual regional models and add them up.
+Central Limit Theorem should make sure the addition of all estimates is normally distributed itself, but normally there aren't that many regions for the approximation to apply, and more importantly, they are not identically distributed.
+So the shape depends on the different time intervals of the spread of the disease along with other factors such as population density.

 ## Dependencies

 There is a requirements.txt file that allows installing needed libraries (through pip install -r requirements.txt)